UKHomeOffice/callisto-docs/characteristics.md

 This page describes the non-functional properties of the Callisto system.
 Characteristics are divided into two categories -

-1. Conainer - characteristics that any container in Callisto must be designed to embody.
+1. Container - characteristics that any container in Callisto must be designed to embody.
 Note that a container can be a bespoke piece of software developed by the Callsto delivery team or it can also be a third party product that forms part of the system (eg file storage, database, message queue)
 2. System - characteristics that the Callisto system as a whole must be designed to embody

 For each type of characteristic the what, why and how are described.
 The "how" element is intended to be a rough strawman approach.
 Over time the "how" will be refined but the "what" describing a characteristic and "why" is the characteristic needed will remain static